gcem/pathtracer/_posts/2021-04-07-first-images-first-mistakes.md

                 pow(normal.dot(mid), material.phongExponent);
 ```

-The problem is that I had forgotten to multiply these values with light intensity.
+The problem was that I had forgotten to multiply these values with light intensity.
 Adding

 {% highlight c++ %}
 * light.intensity